ryanczm/Analytic-Musings/_posts/2025-07-19-cmdty-futures.md

 ---
 layout: post
 title: Commodity Futures Basics (& Supply Chains)
 excerpt: "This is a post to consolidate my own learning on the basics of commodity futures.
 Especially now with tariffs/TACO, understanding the delivery mechanism, specs and supply chain of each contract is important.
 Data from FRD 130 most active futures.
-Covering: B, CL, RB, HO, NG, HG, ALI, HRC, ZC, ZS, ZW, CC, C, SB, LE."
+Covering: B, CL, RB, HO, NG, HG, ALI, HRC, ZC, ZS, ZW, ZR, CC, C, SB, LE."
 category: Commods
 ---